ConnorB0018/ConnorB0018/README.md

 - 👋 Hi, I’m Connor Beaudoin.
 I am a senior studying Information Scinece at the University of Maryland.
 My current GPA is 3.73.
 - 👀 I’m interested in working in doing work in being a data scientist or data analyst.
-- 🌱 I’m currently learning how to about data science and machine learning.
+- 🌱 I’m currently learning about data science and machine learning.

 <!---